-If you are flying in Economy or Premium Economy, you can get free entrance to some of Atlanta’s airport lounges using your American Express Platinum card with its unlimited Priority Pass (contact me via our concierge for a referral for extra free bonus points) or you can buy a Priority Pass separately.
-You can also access most Priority Pass lounges for free using the FREE Amex Gold Card with its two free Lounge Club passes.
+If you are flying in Economy or Premium Economy, you can get free entrance to some of Atlanta’s airport lounges using your American Express Platinum card with its unlimited Priority Pass (contact our concierge for a referral for extra free bonus points), or you can buy a Priority Pass separately.
+You can also access most Priority Pass lounges for free using the free Amex Gold Card with its two free Lounge Club passes.

 1. Delta Sky Club in Concourse F

-Delta and Virgin Atlantic share the Delta Sky Club airport lounge in Atlanta’s International Terminal, which is opening 05:30 to 23:00.
-You can access this lounge if you are flying in Upper Class on Virgin Atlantic and this lounge is found in Concourse F of the Mezzanine level.
+Delta and Virgin Atlantic share the Delta Sky Club airport lounge in Atlanta’s International Terminal, which is opening from 5:30 am – 11:00 pm.
+You can access this lounge if you are flying in Upper Class on Virgin Atlantic, and this lounge is found in Concourse F of the Mezzanine level.

 Within the lounge, a variety of complimentary alcoholic and soft drinks are available from the bar.
-And this bar is probably the best of any of the Sky Club lounge bars across Atlanta airport.
+This bar is probably the best of any of the Sky Club lounge bars across Atlanta airport.

-The food here is also some of the best of any airport lounge at this airport plus it has showers, runway views, and loads of seating.
-WiFi and power points are available to help you stay connected.
-During warmer months, there is an outdoor terrace which has a great view of the airport.
+The food here is also some of the best of any airport lounge at this airport, plus it has showers, runway views, and loads of seating.
+Wi-Fi and power points are available to help you stay connected.
+During warmer months, there is an outdoor terrace that has a great view of the airport.

 2. Delta Sky Club in Concourse B

-There’s a wine wall where guests can taste, glass, or a flight of wines.
-Plus Atlanta chef Linton Hopkins has designed locally-inspired soups, salads, and bread which are only available for this Atlanta B Delta Sky Club.
+There’s a wine wall where guests can taste a glass or a flight of wines.
+Plus, Atlanta chef Linton Hopkins has designed locally inspired soups, salads, and bread, which are only available for this Atlanta B Delta Sky Club.

-The look is stylish with art on the walls, plenty of power outlets.
+The look is stylish, with art on the walls and plenty of power outlets.